Alzheimer's Disease

 Alzheimer's Disease Prevention

-A great deal of research is under way to determine if certain lifestyle changes can help prevent the onset or severity of Alzheimer’s Disease.
+A great deal of research is under way to determine if certain lifestyle changes can help prevent the onset or severity of Alzheimer’s disease.
 So far studies have not shown that health or lifestyle habits can prevent or slow the disease over the long term.
 And no medication or dietary supplement has been shown to prevent Alzheimer’s.

-Researchers continue to investigate the possible role of exercise and physical activity, diet, antioxidants, and the presence of other conditions like vascular disease, heart disease, high blood pressure and type-2 diabetes.
+Researchers continue to investigate the possible role of exercise and physical activity, diet, antioxidants and the presence of other conditions like vascular disease, heart disease, high blood pressure and type 2 diabetes.

-Meanwhile, Wellstar neurologists recommend good body and brain health practices including:
+Wellstar neurologists recommend good body and brain health practices including:

 - Live a healthy lifestyle that includes a diet rich in fruits and vegetables.